 After calibration of the eye tracker, the test subjects clicked through the 3D participation platform on the basis of a use case.
 Regarding the eye tracking we defined areas of interest, which could then be examined more closely by eye tracking.
 By defining such areas, a statistical analysis of key figures on the eye movement of the subjects in SPSS becomes possible.
-By means of the eye tracking, fixations (points that are looked at closely), saccades (fast eye movements), and regressions of existing eye movements of the test subjects can be recorded.
+By means of the eye tracking, fixations (points that are looked at closely), saccades (fast eye movements), and multiple regressions of existing eye movements of the test subjects can be recorded.

 In the second step, the quantitative questionnaire embedded on the platform was completed via Unipark.
 In the last part of the study, a qualitative interview was conducted using an interview guideline in order to obtain a more differentiated opinion of the test subjects and to obtain suggestions for improvement.

 The analysis of the data showed that the majority of our sample was rather satisfied with the overall usability, font size, color scheme, and structure of the platform.
 However, they wished for more pictures and illustrations, as well as a better clarity of the content (less continuous text and more headlines).
 Furthermore, our participants commented on the performance and browser compatibility of the platform.
 They wished for more explanations on the platform itself and of the available tools.
 Regarding the acceptance of the name our participants suggested the simpler name „Kesselkompass“.

 In consideration of the results, the platform is to be revised again in order to make future citizen participation processes efficient and successful.